This newsletter in English December 28th, 2007

 New EWC Directive: internal paper has been submitted to the EWC News

-Numerous European works councils demand the revision
+Many European works councils call for the revision

 Viking Line: Judges strengthen the European social model

-Vaxholm: Judges limit right to strike
+Vaxholm: Judges restrict the right to strike

-Study on the right to strike in Europe
+Study on strike rules in Europe

 3. New EWC agreements